l3w15/Recaps/TBD.md

 #### What would you tell yourself when using  it?
 * Get 360 feedback in project review (feedback from superiors, peers, customers) perceptions might not fit with reality.
+* Get over it being commercial, try your best, don't be an a***,
+* Consultancy is similar to a pyramid scheme.
+* Be client, IW and self focused (3 lenses).
+*

 _____________________________
 # Title